kevinxsu/aviary/docs/design.md

 - actually, this might not be true since we're not storing state into the database itself (but we could...?)

-Aviary relies on the Aviary Coordinator (AvCoordinator), which is the frontend through which clients can start MapReduce jobs, and the Aviary Workers (AvWorker), which act as the backend processes that actually do the computation.
+Aviary relies on the Clerk, which is teh fronten through which clients can start their MapReduce jobs, the Aviary Coordinator (AvCoordinator), which is the backend that handles worker coordination and job scheduling/management, and the Aviary Workers (AvWorker), which are the processes that are co-located with each `mongod` shard server that actually performs the computation.

 ## MongoDB Crash Course